Answer Engine Optimization

 Quick answer

 SEO is the work of earning visibility in search results, mostly on Google.
 AEO, or answer engine optimization, is the work of earning mentions inside AI answers from tools like ChatGPT, Claude, Gemini, and Perplexity.
 SEO aims for a ranked link a person clicks, while AEO aims for a recommendation a model speaks.
-The same clear, honest content helps both, but the goals and the wins are different, so founders should plan for both.
+The same clear, honest content helps both, but the goals and the wins are different.
+And the gap is widening: by 2026 the overlap between top Google rankings and AI-cited sources had fallen from roughly 70 percent to under 20 percent, so ranking well no longer guarantees you are named.
+Founders should plan for both, measured on different scoreboards.

 The short version